Super Bowl XXXVI: Patriots

 The Patriots' win in this Super Bowl, beyond just serving as a springboard to a dynasty that lasted nearly two decades and resulted in five more championships, also became the starting point for a decade of success in Boston sports, with the city's teams in the four major North American sports leagues (the Red Sox, Celtics and Bruins in addition to the Patriots) winning seven championships including at least one each.
 Following the Bruins winning the 2011 Stanley Cup Finals, Boston Globe columnist Dan Shaughnessy ranked all seven championships from the past decade and ranked the Patriots winning Super Bowl XXXVI as the second-greatest Boston sports championship of the decade behind only the Red Sox winning the 2004 World Series and breaking the "Curse of the Bambino".

 Brady, Milloy and Vinatieri also provided the team's commentary in the 2001 Patriots' episode of America's Game: The Super Bowl Champions, narrated by actor Martin Sheen.

-After the Patriots won their first championship in franchise history, it started a run of a team in American sports from NCAA Football and Basketball and the four major sports winning their first (or next) franchise championship with a wait of 17 years or more between titles.
-This streak is still continuing in 2022 after Georgia won the NCAA Football national championship for the first time since 1980, the Los Angeles Rams won the Super Bowl for the first time since 1999, and the Colorado Avalanche won the Stanley Cup for the first time since 2001.
+The Patriots winning their first championship in franchise history started a run of a team in American sports from NCAA Football and Basketball and the four major sports (MLB baseball, NFL football, NBA basketball, and NHL hockey) winning either their first franchise championship or their next franchise championship after waiting at least 17 years since their last title.
+This streak is still continuing in 2025 after the Florida Gators won their first NCAA Basketball national championship in 18 years and the Oklahoma City Thunder won their first NBA championship since 1979 when they were known as the Seattle SuperSonics and their first in 17 years since moving to Oklahoma City.